mnazeri/GRL/README.md

-# Raw data for Journal of Wind Engineering & Industrial Aerodynamics
+# Raw data for Atmospheric Research